Velana International Airport: Privatisation of the airport

 In 2010, the Nasheed administration appointed IFC to run a bidding process for the privatisation of the airport.
-The bid was won by a consortium between GMR Group and Malaysia Airports who provided Rufiyaa 1 billion as upfront fee to the government for the expansion and modernisation of the airport by 2014, and its operation for 25 years.
+The bid was won by a consortium between GMR Group and Malaysia Airports who provided 1 billion rufiyaa as upfront fee to the government for the expansion and modernisation of the airport by 2014, and its operation for 25 years.

 By the end of the year, MACL officially handed over the aerodrome licence of the airport to the newly formed GMR Malé International Airport Ltd (GMIAL).
 GMIAL announced that the development plans included reclaiming more land at the eastern end of the runway; where a new terminal is to be built.
 This terminal would consist of three separate bridged buildings.
 Plans for a separate cargo terminal were also announced.
 However, the project faced numerous delays.

 In late 2012, the new government of Maldives under the Waheed administration declared that the concession agreement was void ab initio and on 27 November 2012 gave GMIAL a deadline of seven days to 'evict the airport', a decision which drew mass protests from the government's opposition, as well as criticism from the government and media of India.
 On 7 December, GMR handed over the airport to the government, and MACL was reinstated as the operator.